 The original Woodstock, by the numbers

-Woodstock 1999, the festival planned for the 30th anniversary of the original, literally went down in flames, and Woodstock 2019, the festival planned for the 50th anniversary, is imploding before our eyes.
+Woodstock 1999, the festival planned for the 30th anniversary of the original, literally went down in flames, and Woodstock 2019, the festival planned for the 50th anniversary, fell apart at the seams.
 We might never get another music festival like the original Woodstock.
-The original had its issues, too: The festival was banned from its first location, Wallkill, N.Y., after local residents rejected them.
+The original had its issues, too: The festival was banned from its first location, Wallkill, New York, after local residents rejected them.
 They were also rejected from the town of Saugerties and barely got the permits from Bethel in time to set up the necessary structures.
 With large gaps in fencing, the organizers were forced to make the festival free as hundreds of thousands of fans descended on the festival grounds, kicking off a muddy, dirty, overcrowded, unsanitary, legendary three-day spectacle.

-In honor of the original Woodstock, which took place 50 years ago, Stacker has rounded up 20 facts and figures that sum up the original three days of peace and music.
+In honor of the original Woodstock, Stacker rounded up 20 facts and figures that sum up the original three days of peace and music.
 From the number of babies allegedly born during the festival to the amount artists were compensated, this is our inside look at the greatest music event of the century.
-Put on that Joni Mitchell song we know and love, and read on.

 You may also like: The most famous musician born the same year as you